Andijan massacre: 13 May

 Galima Bukharbaeva, a journalist for IWPR, witnessed a "mass of dead and wounded.
 At first, one group of armoured-personnel carriers approached the [city] square, and then another group appeared.
 They opened fire without mercy on everyone indiscriminately, including women and children.
 The crowd began to run in all directions.
 We dove into a ditch and lay there for a while.
 I saw at least five bloody corpses next to me.
 The rebels who are holding the provincial administration opened fire in response.
 They intend to stand to the end!
 When we got out of the ditch, we ran along the streets into the neighbourhood and now we're looking for a place where there's no shooting.
-But shots can be heard everywhere..."
+But shots can be heard everywhere...".

 The Uzbek government disputes this and states that only "terrorists" were killed.

-Several foreign news sources estimated the dead in Andijan as numbering between 400 to 600, with civilians accounting for almost all the victims.
+Several foreign news sources estimated the dead in Andijan as numbering between 400 and 600, with civilians accounting for almost all the victims.
 Some reports stated that troops had systematically shot the wounded after the first shootings.
 Uzbek President Islam Karimov "placed blame for the unrest on Islamic extremist groups, a label that he has used to describe political opponents in recent years and that his critics say is used as a pretext for maintaining a repressive state".
-A press release from the government stated that "As a result of the clashes, 9 people died and 34 were injured."
+A press release from the government stated that "As a result of the clashes, 9 people died and 34 were injured".
 The government-controlled media within the country broadcast only brief statements regarding the crisis.
-In its news bulletins, Uzbek State TV said "an armed group of criminals" had attacked the security forces in Andijan: "The bandits seized dozens of weapons and moved on to attack a correctional colony, setting some convicts free."
+In its news bulletins, Uzbek State TV said "an armed group of criminals" had attacked the security forces in Andijan: "The bandits seized dozens of weapons and moved on to attack a correctional colony, setting some convicts free".
 Describing the rebels as "extremists", they claimed that nine people had been killed and 34 wounded during the clashes.
 The local radio station had reportedly been taken off air.
 Authorities also blocked foreign TV news channels, including CNN and the BBC News.

 Allegations of government involvement

 According to Ikrom Yakubov, a major in Uzbekistan's secret service who defected to Britain in 2007, the government "propped up" Akramia, which the Uzbek government blamed for fomenting the sparking the incident led to the protests.
 He believes that the attacks were used as a pretext to repress dissenters.
 According to Yakubov, President Karimov personally ordered government troops to fire on the protesters.

 In some accounts, the troops involved in the quelling of the uprising were from the Interior Ministry.
-Burnashev and Chernykh report that the 12,500 troops involved included the "17th air-assault brigade and a battalion of specialized operations from the Eastern military district (Military of Uzbekistan); a brigade of rapid reaction forces and a separate battalion of Special Forces "Bars" of the Ministry of Interior's internal troops; and four separate units of Special Forces of the National Security Service."
+Burnashev and Chernykh report that the 12,500 troops involved included the "17th air-assault brigade and a battalion of specialized operations from the Eastern military district (Military of Uzbekistan); a brigade of rapid reaction forces and a separate battalion of Special Forces "Bars" of the Ministry of Interior's internal troops; and four separate units of Special Forces of the National Security Service".